Chat Interface

 Displays line numbers for code blocks when the model outputs code snippets.

-When enabled, code blocks will automatically fold if the code snippet is too long.
+When enabled, code blocks will automatically collapse if the code snippet is too long.

-When enabled, single-line code within code snippets will automatically wrap if it exceeds the window width.
+When enabled, single lines of code within code snippets will automatically wrap if they exceed the window width.

-When enabled, models that support "thinking" will automatically fold the thinking process once completed.
+When enabled, models that support "thinking" will automatically collapse the thinking process after completion.

 Message Style:

-Allows switching the chat interface to bubble or list style.
+Can switch the chat interface to a bubble style or list style.

 Code Style: